Trees in urban and semi-rural landscapes provide many benefits that include:

 If a tree is dangerous and poses an immediate risk of personal injury or to property, an exemption applies.
 The exemption only applies to the part of the vegetation posing an immediate risk

 You should get an arborist to inspect the tree for their advice on its condition.
 Advice relating to future management should be in writing.
 You can forward this info to us for confirmation.

 Tree removal and bushfires

 Areas where there’s a significant risk of bushfire that’s likely to pose a threat to life and to property, such as an area affected by bushfire management overlay (BMO), you can under some circumstances remove vegetation.

 How to apply

-Apply for removal, destruction or lopping of 1 tree.
+Removal, destruction or lopping of one tree.

 What you should do before removing a tree

 Talk to a qualified arborist (minimum Australian qualification framework level 5) before removing trees.
 They’ll be able to provide advice and an aboricultural report.